Decoding the Conversion: 950 ml to Cups – A thorough look

 -

 Cups: This is a unit of volume in the imperial system.
 The size of a cup can vary slightly depending on the region and even the specific measuring cup used.
-However, a standard US cup is generally defined as 236.59 milliliters (ml).
+Still, a standard US cup is generally defined as 236.59 milliliters (ml).
 Other countries might use slightly different definitions.

 The Conversion: 950 ml to Cups